Kentucky State Marching Band Championships: 2009–2018

 The 2012 season was again held at WKU and had similar surprises to the 2011 season.
 In class 1A, Beechwood and Murray retained its placements from the previous season, while Hazard Independent High School was awarded second and Williamstown was awarded fourth.
-In Class 2A, Glasgow High School claimed the state championship, with former champion LaRue County in third, Danville High School in second, and Hart County in fourth in its first ever state finals appearance.
+In Class 2A, Glasgow High School claimed the state championship, with former champion LaRue County in third, Danville High School in second, and Hart County in fourth in its first-ever state finals appearance.
 In class 3A, Bourbon County took the state title with former champion Adair County in second place.
 In class 4A, Madisonville North-Hopkins won its eighth consecutive championship, along with former finalists Grant County and John Hardin in second and fourth, respectively, and Anderson County in its first ever finals appearance.
 In class 5A, Lafayette reclaimed the state title and won its 17th state championship, with former champions Paul Laurence Dunbar in fourth place, Madison Central high school in third, and North Hardin in second place for the first time since 2000.

 The 2013 season was moved back to Louisville, Kentucky and was the second year in the contest's history in which all five of the previous state champions defended their titles.
 In class 1A, Murray and Williamstown high school were named finalists in second and third place, respectively, with newcomer Paris High School in 4th.
 In class 2A, Trigg County was named the second place finalist with two newcomers in third and fourth, Owensboro Catholic and Christian Academy of Louisville.
 In class 3A, Adair County was named second place being .5 points behind Bourbon County, with two former finalists, Russell and Garrard Counties in third and fourth.
 In class 4A, South Oldham returned for a performance with two previous competitors, Anderson County and Grant County taking second and third.
 Class 5A, Lafayette claimed their 18th state championship, trailed by Madison Central, Paul Laurence Dunbar, and North Hardin.

 The 2014 championships had been relocated to Roy Kidd Stadium in Richmond for the first time since 1995 and proved to hold a multitude of surprises.
 In class 1A, Williamstown finally reclaimed the title from defending champion Beechwood, with Murray and Hazard in third and fourth, respectively.
-In class 2A, Garrard County won its first ever state championship after being reclassified from 3A, with other previous 2A competitors Washington County and Trigg County in third and fourth, respectively.
-Estill County also made its first ever finals appearance and claimed the second place spot.
+In class 2A, Garrard County won its first-ever state championship after being reclassified from 3A, with other previous 2A competitors Washington County and Trigg County in third and fourth, respectively.
+Estill County also made its first-ever finals appearance and claimed the second-place spot.
 In class 4A, Madisonville North-Hopkins claimed its tenth consecutive championship, trailed by Grant County, Anderson County, and John Hardin.
 The biggest upsets occurred in classes 3A and 5A.
-In class 3A, neither Adair or Bourbon County claimed the championship for the first time since 2004.
+In class 3A, neither Adair nor Bourbon County claimed the championship for the first time since 2004.
 Instead, Russell County won its championship under the new KMEA format.
 In class 5A, Madison Central became the third school to win a class 5A championship, trailed by Lafayette, Paul Laurence Dunbar, and North Hardin.